Multiuser Diversity for the Cognitive Uplink with Generalized Fading and Reduced Primary's Cooperation: Throughput Scaling in Individual-Power-And-Interference-Limited Scenario

 \section{Throughput Scaling in Individual-Power-And-Interference-Limited Scenario}

 In this appendix, we first establish the secondary network throughput scaling behavior for $\CoSIPILFull$.
 Then, we use this result to obtain an upper bound on the secondary network throughput scaling in $\CoSIPILRed$.
 Below, we prove two key lemmas that will facilitate the proof of Theorem \ref{Theo: IPIL}.
+Without loss of generality, it is assumed that the interference plus noise power is equal to one.
 The next lemma establishes the throughput scaling behavior for a primary MAC network.
 This result in turn leads to an upper bound on the sum-rate for $\CoSIPILFull$. \begin{lemma} Consider a primary MAC network containing $N$ users with symmetric individual average transmit power constraints equal to $P_{\rm ave}$ and i.i.d. channel power gains $\brparen{h_i}_{i=1}^N$ whose common CDF belongs to the class $\mathcal{C}$ distributions.
 Let $\RateIPM$ be the sum-rate of this network when transmit powers of users are optimally allocated.
 Then, $ \lim_{N\ra\infty}\frac{\RateIPM}{\logp{N}}=1. $ \end{lemma} \begin{IEEEproof} $\RateIPM$ can be expressed as $ \RateIPM=\ES{\log\paren{\frac{\h{N}}{\lambda_N}}\I{\frac{\h{N}}{\lambda_N}\geq1}}$, where $\lambda_N$ is the Lagrange multiplier associated with individual power constraints.
 As above, we define $\h{N}$ as $\h{N}=\max_{1\leq i\leq N}{h_i}$. $\RateIPM$ can be upper and lower bounded as

 Below, we will show that $\lim_{N \ra \infty} N\lambda_N = \frac{1}{P_{\rm ave}}$.
 This will complete the proof since $\ES{\logp{\h{N}}}$ scales double logarithmically with $N$ ({\em i.e.,} see Lemma \ref{Lem: Conv-Xt} in Appendix \ref{App: TPIL}).
 The average transmit power of the $i$th user can be written as